F5Networks/f5-neutron-lbaas-dashboard-docs/docs/sni-limitation.rst

 SNI TLS Load Balancer
 ---------------------

-A Neutron LBaaS load balancer that uses multiple certificates is called an "SNI TLS Load Balancer".
+Neutron refers to a LBaaS load balancer that uses multiple certificates as an "SNI TLS Load Balancer".
 The corresponding BIG-IP virtual server also has multiple associated SSL profiles.
-One of the associated SSL profiles will be marked as the "Default SSL Profile for SNI".
+One of the associated SSL profiles will be the "Default SSL Profile for SNI".

 .. caution::